mbodm/WAUZ/README.md

 It´s used to unzip a bunch of downloaded zip files, residing in some folder, into another folder (in this case the zip files are addons for the popular [World of Warcraft](https://worldofwarcraft.com) MMORPG game).

-It´s sole purpose is just to unzip the zip files into a folder, to make your life a little bit easier.
+It´s sole purpose is just to unzip the addon zip files into a folder, to make your life a little bit easier.
 Nothing else.

 ### How it works
 - Download a bunch of World of Warcraft addons (typically from https://www.curseforge.com) into some temporary download folder.